VAT charge on admission fees

-A taxable person is allowed to deduct the VAT he/she paid on his/her purchases insofar as the goods or services are used for his/her business activities.
-However, there is no right to deduct input VAT if he/she:
+A taxable person is allowed to deduct the VAT they paid on their purchases insofar as the goods or services are used for their business activities.
+However, there is no right to deduct input VAT if they:

-- uses them for an exempt activity or
+- use them for an exempt activity or

-- is not obliged to charge VAT on his/her outputs (e.g. schools, banks, insurance companies, small businesses under the exemption threshold etc.).
+- are not obliged to charge VAT on their outputs (e.g. schools, banks, insurance companies, small businesses under the exemption threshold etc.).